 Upon graduation, participants will receive a certificate of completion and become Police Department ambassadors to the community.

 Qualified applicants will be 21 years of age or over, and have no criminal record (no felony convictions and/or arrests for domestic abuse laws) due to the firearms training that will take place in this course.
 Attendance during the course is highly important to its success, and those who miss two or more classes will be disqualified from completing the academy.

-Accepting applications for fall 2019!
+Accepting applications for spring 2020!

 Applications are accepted on a first-come, first-served basis.
 Participants will be notified if they have been accepted into the program.